 \section{PHOTOMETRIC DATA FROM THE ILLUSTRIS SIMULATION}

-In this section, we describe the simulated deep survey images used in this work and how these have been processed to obtain SEDs for all galaxies in our sample.
+In this section, we describe how the simulated deep survey images have been processed to obtain SEDs for all galaxies in our sample.
 We measure integrated-light photometry for each galaxy, and we also consider spatially resolved SEDs, all constructed with data in several HST and JWST filters.
 Apart from simulated images, we also use redshifts and physical properties extracted from the Illustris database.
 Throughout this paper, we refer to $`$ground-truth' or $`$reference' properties as those galaxy properties derived either from the catalogs associated to the \citetalias{2017MNRAS.468..207S} mock images or from the Illustris database, in contrast to the properties obtained from SED fits to stellar population synthesis models for different regions in each galaxy, what we call 2D-SPS-derived properties.